 Anyone may use the Center.
-Please call 234-6029 messages only or contact NWVA via email.
+Please contact NWVA via email.

-The North Winton Village Safety and Code Committee meets the first Thursday of the month at 11:30 a.m. and the last Thursday of the month at 6:00 p.m. at the North Winton Village Neighborhood Safety Center at 1933 East Main Street.
+The North Winton Village Safety and Code Committee meets the fourth Monday of the month at 5:30 p.m. at the North Winton Village Neighborhood Safety Center at 1933 East Main Street.
 Officers from the RPD often join us, and occasionally the city Code Enforcement Officers are also available.